senchalabs/docs-i18n/guides/navigation_view/README.md

         ]
     });

-## Creating a simple Navigation View
+## Creating a Simple Navigation View

-Creating a Navigation View is just like creating other containers.
+Creating a Navigation View is similar to creating other containers.
 You use {@link Ext.ClassManager#create} to create your Navigation View instance, and the only configuration you need to add is {@link Ext.navigation.View#cfg-items items}.

     @example
     var view = Ext.create('Ext.navigation.View', {